mreider/krems/README.md

 Krems has three primary commands:

 1. **`krems --init`**
    Creates a starter directory structure with sample Markdown files, a `config.yaml`, and example images in a folder named `markdown/`.
-You’ll see a default site about “Mollusks” (which you can replace).
+You’ll see a default site (which you can replace).
 This command embeds Bootstrap files as well, so your site is ready to go.

 2. **`krems --build`**
    Reads the `markdown/` directory and your `config.yaml`, then generates a static site in the `docs/` folder.
 That includes: